What are grommets?

 Getting the ears wet

-There are no water precautions necessary after grommet placement.
+Keep the ears dry for the first 2 weeks after surgery.
+After that, there are no water precautions necessary after grommet placement.
 This is based on the best available evidence.
 While there is a slight chance of developing an ear infection, this can typically be managed with antibiotic drops.
-If there are repeated infections, please contact the office on (02) 4955 8044.
+If there are repeated infections, please contact the office.

 You may notice a small amount of blood-tinged drainage or even clots for the first few days but do not be alarmed; this is normal.
 If these symptoms lasts longer than 4 days, please call our rooms 4955 8044.